 If your wisdom teeth are impacted, or your having discomfort in the back of your jaw, your dentist may recommend that you have them removed.
 Wisdom teeth removal is a simple surgical procedure that can help alleviate pain, improve functionality, and prevent further damage to the surrounding teeth.

-The question that a lot of patients end up asking is if its prudent to remove their wisdom teeth under local anesthesia.
-In other words, is sedation dentistry absolutely necessary for the procedure?
-We will tackle this question, as well as explain why it may be beneficial to have your third molars extracted with basic local anesthesia.
+The question that many patients end up asking is if it’s prudent to remove their wisdom teeth under local anesthesia.
+In other words, is sedation dentistry necessary for the procedure?
+We will tackle this question and explain why it may be beneficial to have your third molars extracted with basic local anesthesia.

 What Are Wisdom Teeth?

-Impacted wisdom teeth can form cysts and tumors within the jawbones, so it’s recommended that they be removed at an early age.
-They may also lead to infections that leads to pain, stiffness, swelling, or chronic bad breath.
-When this happens, your dentist may recommend wisdom teeth removal to alleviate pain and curb further damage to neighboring teeth and tissues.
+Impacted wisdom teeth can form cysts and tumors within the jawbones, so it’s recommended to remove them at an early age.
+They may also lead to infections that lead to pain, stiffness, swelling, or chronic bad breath.
+Your dentist may recommend wisdom teeth removal to alleviate pain and curb further damage to neighboring teeth and tissues when this happens.

-Before the wisdom teeth are removed, your dentist or oral surgeon will use local anesthesia, and will recommend a variety of different sedation options.
+Before the wisdom teeth are removed, your dentist or oral surgeon will use local anesthesia and recommend different sedation options.
 The choice of the type of anesthesia to be used depends on: